t-minshall/duck-coop-controller/readme.txt

 --------------- Sec 2:  Board Build / Debug Plan  ------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------------------------
 Steps:
-1) Build program to blink a LED on GPIO-18 [blink18.py or blink16-always.py using spare]
-2) Test program on breadboard.
-3) Build PCB to include power-supply (7805 & Caps), LED-10 & interconnect-header.
-Verify 5/12 volts exist where expected
-4) Connect Pi, verify Python can blink LED.
+x  1) Build program to blink a LED on GPIO-18 [blink18.py or blink16-always.py using spare] x  2) Test program on breadboard. x  3) Build PCB to include power-supply (7805 & Caps), LED-10 & interconnect-header.
+Verify 5/12 volts exist where expected x  4) Connect Pi, verify Python can blink LED.
-5) Add X1 connector, jump pins 3-4, verify 12V exists where expected (V-ctrl).
+   5) Add X1 & X-pwr connectors, jump pins 3-4, verify 12V exists where expected (V-ctrl).
 Add LED-8 & verify it runs when X1-3 & 4 are jumpered.
-6) Up.
-Test both 18/23 on breadboard. see program blink-18-23.py
-6) Add T5 & components to drive 1 leg of H-bridge (board only, no relay).
+x  6a) Test both 18/23 on breadboard. see program blink-18-23.py 6b) Add T5 & components to drive 1 leg of H-bridge (board only, no relay).
 Test to ensure PY can control T5's LED.
    7) Add relay, verify PCB/PY can blink one relay correctly.
    8) Build PY program to "blink" the full H-bridge and LED-10 together (about 2 seconds in one direction, then 2 seconds in reverse).
    9) Add balance of H-bridge relays, find a dummy 12V-dc motor, and verify system can spin motor forwards/backwards.
   10) Test H-bridge blinker on real hoist (set door mid-travel first).
 Make sure there's a way to easily cut power.
   11) write PY program to read various inputs & display status on LED-10 (OK to require recompile for each input).
 Ensure we can read 3-button controller, limit/torque switches ...
 6 inputs in total.
 Extra credit if PY can read input, then blink "X" number of times, depending on which input it was.
   12) write PY program to read 3-button controller & blink LED-10 at 3 different speeds, depending on which button is pressed (off if none).
   13 Complete board build
   14) Write PY to control latch based on 3-button input (up=hard-latch, down=soft-latch).
   15) Write PY to control winch & latch, test, implement

 --------------------------------------------------------------------------------------------------------------------------
 --------------- Sec 3:  Create the R-Pi Disk  ----------------------------------------------------------------------------